JaryJay/JaryJay/README.md

 ## Check out my cool repositories!

 1. [se-project](../../../se-project) (a skribbl.io clone made in Processing)
-1. [jaryjay-sharnon](../../../jaryjay-sharnon) (a command-line tool for tabletop role playing games)
+1. [jaryjay-sharnon](../../../jaryjay-sharnon) (a command-line tool for managing tabletop role playing games)
 2. [cellular-automata](../../../cellular-automata) (a plant growth simulation made in Processing)
 3. [ClothSimulation](../../../ClothSimulation) (a super clean cloth simulation made in Processing)
 4. [BoxHead](../../../BoxHead) (a 2d top-down zombie shooter with pathfinding, made in -- you guessed it, Processing)